getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 ### Cons

 1. Need for per-SDK rollout.
-2. Double dipping, sending the transaction and the error created within that transaction.
+2. Double dipping quotas, sending the transaction and the error created within that transaction.
 3. Not able to use dynamic thresholds and configurations, code changes would be required to update settings.
+4. Stack traces are inherently expensive to process
+5. Detection is mixed between ingest and SDK

 ## Option 2: SDKs should report all peformance issues